bjesus/wren/README.md

 - Mark as done: `curl http://localhost:8080/content -X DELETE`

 The HTTP server can be used to integrate with voice assistants, [Home Assistant](https://www.home-assistant.io/), [Tasker](https://joaoapps.com/tasker/) etc. Like with the Telegram bot, if you want to run it outside your computer, I recommend using [Syncthing](https://syncthing.net/).

+##### Matrix bot

+Using `--matrix` will spin up a Matrix bot that works very similarly to the Telegram bot.

+- List tasks using `!list`
+- Create task by just writing it, e.g. `make a plan for going back to earth`
+- Mark as done with `!done plan`
+- See more at `!help`

 ## Configuration